SimformSolutionsPvtLtd/react-native-story-view/README.md

 ### StoryContainer

 This is the core component of StoryView, which provides all functionality of story view and customization.
-It is used to render all stories in `MultiStory`.
-This component is just for _reference_ how `storyContainerProps` in `MultiStory` being passed in this component internally.
+It is used to render all stories in `StoryView`.
+This component is just for _reference_ how `storyContainerProps` in `StoryView` being passed in this component internally.

 ```js
 const [isStoryViewVisible, setIsStoryViewShow] = useState(false);